iampa1/gesture_recognition_webapp/README.md

 ## The app can be trained to recognize 3 different gestures or objects with live predictions.

-### This app uses intermediate activations of MobileNet to do tranfer learning on a new set of classes which can be defined on the fly with the webcam
+### This app uses intermediate activations of MobileNet to do transfer learning on a new set of classes which can be defined on the fly with the webcam